Beshoy-Hezky/Island-Generator/README.md

 4. -m,--mode <mode>                                   The island generation mode.
 At the moment only `lagoon` and `random`.
 5. -a,--altitude <altimetric profile>                 The island altimetric profile generation mode.
 At the moment only `lagoon`, `volcano`, or `hills`.
 6. -l,--lakes <# of lakes>                            The number of lakes to place on the island.
 Note that lakes can merge.
+7. -c,--cities <# of cities>                            The number of cities to place on the island.
+Note that star city is colored in purple.
-7. -s,--shape <shape>                                 The shape to set the island to.
+8. -s,--shape <shape>                                 The shape to set the island to.
 Available shapes are `circle`, `oval`, and `star`.
-8. -aq,--aquifers <# of aquifers>                     The number of random aquifers to add to the island.
+9. -aq,--aquifers <# of aquifers>                     The number of random aquifers to add to the island.
-9. -r, --rivers <# of rivers>                         The number of rivers to add to the island.
+10. -r, --rivers <# of rivers>                         The number of rivers to add to the island.
-10. -s, --soil <absorption>                           The soil absorption profile to set for this island.
+11. -s, --soil <absorption>                           The soil absorption profile to set for this island.
 Only `wet` and `dry`.
 Wet is the default.
-11. -sed, --seed <seed>                               The seed of the island to generate.
+12. -sed, --seed <seed>                               The seed of the island to generate.
 Generator will generate a random one if none are given.
-12. -b, --biomes <biomes>                             The biomes of the island to generate.
+13. -b, --biomes <biomes>                             The biomes of the island to generate.
 Options are `tropical` and `temperate`.
 Generator will generate a `tropical` island if none is given.
-13. -H, --hook  <hook>                                Sets the hook to run after the generation of the island.
+14. -H, --hook  <hook>                                Sets the hook to run after the generation of the island.
 Current options are `moisture` and `elevation`.
 ```
 mosser@azrael A2 % cd island
 mosser@azrael island % java -jar island.jar -i ../generator/sample.mesh -o island.mesh -m lagoon